Digital-Maritime-Consultancy/mrr-portal/README.md

 This front-end project is for MRR to demonstrate its functionalities.

+## Prerequisite
+This project uses Node with v14.18.x and NPM with v7.5.x.

 ## Available Scripts

 In the project directory, you can run: